Lull vs Leesa Mattress [Thing You Need to Know Before Buying]

 Lull

-Lull Original is one of the best and most affordable memory foam mattresses on the market.
-Like the Leesa mattress, this bed measures 10-inches in height.
-On top of the bed is a hand-crafted breathable cover.
+The Lull mattress review reveals why it’s a strong contender among the best memory foam mattresses online.
+It also stands 10 inches tall and includes a gel-infused memory foam comfort layer designed to contour closely and relieve pressure.
+Underneath are high-resilience transition foams and a dense 7-inch support base that maintain structure over time.
 It is followed by a gel-infused memory foam layer that conforms to the sleeper to relieve pressure.
 Next is the proprietary high-resilience foam, and beneath it is the transition layer.
 Lastly, it has a 7-inch high-density polyfoam layer to provide support.

 The Lull Mattress - Queen Size Check Today’s Price